Welcome to the Department of Agriculture Environment and Rural Affair's(DAERA) Publication Scheme.

 - Environmental Information Request – Applications for information can be in writing or verbally by phone or in person.

 In certain circumstances you may be required to pay a fee before the information can be provided.
+For more information please view our fees schedule.

 When requesting information please include the following details: